uviclibraries/nvivo/activities-windows.md

 8. ***Exporting materials***
     - **Reports and Extracts:** NVivo automatically generates a series of reports to summarize your work.
 In the navigation pane, expand the **Output** heading.
 Two options should be listed: reports and extracts.
 Reports are meant to be read as documents, whereas extracts can be imported into spreadsheets
     - Click the **Reports** icon in the navigation pane.
 A series of reporting options should appear in the file list pane.
 Let's create a report summarizing our coding scheme.
 Click **Coding Summary by Code Report**.
-In the **Filter Options** dialogue box that appears, click **Okay**.
+In the **Filter Options** dialogue box that appears, click **OK**.
 In the detail pane, a document should open, which summarizes information on each of the codes in the hierarchy and lists the coded text
     - For comparison, click the **Extracts** icon in the navigation pane.
 Click **Coding Summary by Code Report** in the file list pane.
 In the **Filter Options** dialogue box that appears, click **Okay**.
 NVivo will ask you to save this document locally as a \*.txt file.
 This file can now be opened by programs like Excel.
 Column structure is maintained by comma delineation
     - **Individual Item Export:** You can also export the codebook and other content generated in NVivo as individual files.
 In the navigation pane under **Codes**, right-click **Nodes** and select **Export Codebook**.
 In the dialogue box that appears, you can browse to select where to save the file.
 You can choose to save the file either in MS Word format (\*.docx) or MS Excel (\*.xlsx)
 9. ***Saving your workspace***